 Another Splash of Color expands 1982’s similarly-titled single-album A Splash Of Colour into a three-disc set featuring a selection of U.K. psychedelic revival acts from 1980-1985.
-These were mostly underground groups who turned their backs on cutting edge post-punk, goth and hardcore and returned to the comforts of the 1960s.
-Like the Paisley Underground in America, their self-conscious embrace of the past at a time when there were plenty of bands breaking new ground feels like an act of retreat, which it was, but there were enough interesting sub-factions and genuinely weird individuals working in the scene’s margins to make it worth exploring again in 2016.
+These were mostly underground groups who turned their backs on cutting edge post-punk, goth and hardcore for the comforts of the 1960s.
+Like the Paisley Underground in America, their self-conscious embrace of the past was an act of retreat, but there were enough interesting sub-factions and genuinely weird individuals working in the scene’s margins to make it worth exploring again in 2016.

-With sixty-four songs in total, there’s some wonderful highlights to choose from.
-The Soft Boys and Robyn Hitchcock are always great fun, and their respective entries, “Only The Stones Remain” and the hyper-surreal “It’s A Mystic Trip” are typically well-crafted.
-The Blue Orchids (with Martin Bramah of The Fall on vocals) manage a strong Bunnymen/Doors vibe on “Work”.
+With sixty-four songs, there’s some wonderful highlights to choose from.
+The Soft Boys and Robyn Hitchcock are always great fun, and their respective entries, “Only The Stones Remain,” and the hyper-surreal “It’s A Mystic Trip” are typically well-crafted.
+The Blue Orchids (with Martin Bramah of The Fall on vocals) manage a strong Bunnymen/Doors vibe on “Work.”
 Creation head-honcho Alan McGee’s band Biff!
 Bang!
-Pow! squeeze so many guitar effects onto “A Day Out With Jeremy Chester” (it’s hard to imagine a song title more squarely aimed at recapturing the essence of 1967 than that one) that you wonder if he slipped their tapes to the members of Ride early on.
+Pow! squeeze so many guitar effects onto “A Day Out With Jeremy Chester” (it’s hard to imagine a song title more squarely aimed at recapturing the essence of 1967) that you wonder if he slipped their tapes to the members of Ride early on.
 Londoner Nick Nicely’s two songs (“49 Cigars” and “Hilly Fields”) are perhaps the set’s most notable, with an excellent blend of timeless 1960s song-writing and decidedly 1980s sounds.